Member Organizations

 Investigation and Discipline

-As noted by the Union of Chambers of Certified Public Accountants Turkey (TÜRMOB) Action Plan, the Public Oversight, Accounting and Auditing Standards Authority (KGK) does not maintain a separate mechanism for Investigation and Discipline (I&D).
-However, under Decree Law No. 660 and Turkish Commercial Code (TCC), KGK has authority to initiate disciplinary procedures based on the findings of its quality assurance review system.
-KGK is limited however, to issuing a warning, suspending, or revoking audit practice rights.
-Given KGK's scope of authority over auditors, punishments are only related to auditing.
+As noted by the Union of Chambers of Certified Public Accountants Türkiye (TÜRMOB) SMO Action Plan, the Public Oversight, Accounting and Auditing Standards Authority (KGK) does not maintain a separate investigation and disciplinary mechanism.
+However, under Decree Law No. 660 and Turkish Commercial Code (TCC), KGK has authority to initiate enforcement procedures based on the findings of its quality assurance review system.
+KGK is limited, however, to issuing a warning, suspending, or revoking audit practice rights.
+Given KGK's scope of authority over auditors, enforcement is only related to auditing.
 To include non-audit activities among these punishments, the case must be submitted to TURMOB's Discipline Board.

-TÜRMOB has established mechanisms for I&D for all professional accountants in Turkey, which embody the requirements of SMO 6 and in accordance with the Professional Law No: 3568 and Disciplinary Regulation.
-However, the current Professional Law does not allow for non-professional accountants to sit on the TURMOB Disciplinary Committee as required by SMO 6.
-As such, the current system of I&D does not completely align with IFAC SMO 6.
+TÜRMOB has established an I&D system for all professional accountants in Türkiye in accordance with the Professional Law No: 3568 and Disciplinary Regulation.
+The current Professional Law does not allow for non-professional accountants to sit on the TURMOB Disciplinary Committee as required by SMO 6.
+As such, the current system of I&D does not completely align with SMO 6.

 Current Status: Partially Adopted